-Gauge Height (m) Flood Class or Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations One property on 213 Buchan-Orbost Road is inundated.
+Gauge Flood Class or Height (m) Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations Gauge Height (m) Flood Class or Annual Exceedance Probability (% AEP) Expected Inundation and Consequences One property on 213 Buchan-Orbost Road is inundated.
 Flood depths up to 0.3m are observed to inundate the buildings.
 Flood water along this property's driveway mean it will become isolated.
 Flow velocities are maintained between 0-1m/s.
 Low hazard is identified.
 One property on 28 Watt Road is inundated.
 Flood depths up to 0.3m are observed to inundate the buildings.
 Flood water along this property's driveway mean it will become isolated.
 Flow velocities are maintained between 0-1m/s.
 Low hazard is identified.
 Two properties at the intersection of Griebenows Road and Lochend Road become inundated.
 Depths up to 0.3m are observed over both properties, with negligible flood velocity.
 A low hazard is identified for adults and children.
 One property 1,950m east of Griebenows Road on Lochend Road becomes inundated.
 Depths up to 0.3m are observed over the property, with negligible flood velocity.
-A low hazard is identified for adults and children.
-Ten properties along at the north bank of the Snowy River on Marlo Road are likely to be inundated by a flood with depths up to 0.3m.
+A low hazard is identified for adults up to 0.3m.
 The velocity is negligible, and a low hazard is identified.
-Three properties at the south bank of the Snowy River along Lochend Road till Lake Wat Wat are likely to be inundated, with flood depths up to 0.3m, with negligible flood velocity and low risk.
+Three properties along at the north bank of the Snowy River on Marlo Road are likely to be inundated by a flood with depths up to 0.3m.
+The velocity is negligible flood velocity and low risk.
 One property 1,100m northwest of Huxters Road on B Road is inundated.
 Flood depths up to 0.5m are observed with negligible flow velocity.
-A low hazard is identified for adults and children.
-One property on 100m west of Forest Road on B Road is inundated.
-Flood depths up to 0.8m with negligible flow velocity.
+A low hazard is identified for.
+One property 1,100m northwest of Forest Road on B Road is inundated.
+Flood depths up to 0.5m with negligible flow velocity.
 A low hazard is observed.
 Two properties located at the intersection of Nicholson Street and Lochiel Street are likely to be inundated by flood with depths up to 0.8.
 Negligible velocity and low hazard are identified.
-Gunns Road Healeys Road Huxters Road Jarrahmond Road James Road Lochend Road Lochiel Street Marlo Road Nicholson Street Nixons Road Old Marlo Road Sandy Flat Road Tabbara Road Watt Road Community infrastructure likely impacted Forest Park is inundated, with flood depths reaching up to 1.2m and negligible flow velocity.
+Two properties located, with flood depths reaching up to 1.2m and negligible flow velocity.
 Low to extreme hazard is identified for this park.
-Tourism/recreation likely impacted The Orbost Snowy Caravan Park becomes inundated, with flood depths reaching 1.2m.
-Flow velocity is reaching 1m/s, with a medium to extreme hazard identified for both adults and children.
-The edge of the Lochiel Streetreet Reserve becomes inundated, but is mostly covered by shrubs and trees, with up to 1.2m water depths.
-Flow velocity reaches 2m/s at the edge of the southern edge of the reserve.
-Low to extreme hazard is identified.
-Roads Inundated (roads in bold red are DTP operated roads) Gargans Lane is completely flooded.
+Densonright, sinundated, with flood depths reachin Operational Considerations Gunns Road Healeys Road Jarrahmond Road James Road Lochend Road Lochiel Street Marlo Road Nicholson Street Nixons Road Old Marlo Road Sandy Flat Road Tabbara Road Watt Road Roads Inundated (roads in bold red are DTP operated roads) Gargans Lane is completely flooded.
 Flow depths over 1.2m are observed at the east part of the road.
 Flow velocity is negligible, and an overall low hazard.
 Flow velocity is generally within 0 -1 m/s range, low to medium hazard is identified.
 Griebenows Road is completely flooded.
 Flow depths over 1.2m are observed over much of the road reserve.
 Flow velocity is negligible, low hazard is identified.
 James Road is inundated from approximately 700m south of Princes Highway.
 Flood depths are reaching 1.2m in most inundated parts.
 Negligible flow velocity observed, low to medium hazard for children and adults.